LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Related Work

 Generative Recommenders \cite{10.1145/3523227.3546767, rajput2023recommender, zheng2024adapting} treat item IDs as language tokens and formulate the recommendation task as a sequence generation problem.
 Represented by models such as P5 \cite{10.1145/3523227.3546767}, these approaches demonstrate high performance through multi-task learning.
 However, large-scale fine-tuning is indispensable to align the ID space with the linguistic space.
 This entails high operational costs, particularly in addressing the cold-start problem and in real-world environments requiring frequent item updates.
 On the other hand, the LLM as Ranker paradigm \cite{bao2023tallrec, hou2024large, gao2025llm4rerank} leverages the reasoning capabilities of LLMs specifically for re-ranking candidate items.
 Nevertheless, due to inference costs and context window constraints, scoring the entire item pool is infeasible; thus, performance remains heavily dependent on the precision of the preceding lightweight retriever.

 In contrast, this study focuses on LLM-enhanced Retrieval \cite{li2023gpt4rec, bao2025bi, han-etal-2025-rethinking}, which utilizes LLMs as encoders or query generators to enable full-item retrieval while curbing computational costs.
-Notably, \cite{han-etal-2025-rethinking} attempts to overcome the limitations of ID-based methods by describing user behavioral history in natural language and performing retrieval using its embedding representation.
+Notably, Han et al.~\cite{han-etal-2025-rethinking} attempt to overcome the limitations of ID-based methods by describing user behavioral history in natural language and performing retrieval using its embedding representation.
 However, existing RAG-based methods are limited to either concatenating behavioral history into a single long sequence or summarizing it into a static profile \cite{wang2023zeroshotnextitemrecommendationusing, 10.1145/3616855.3635845}.
-These approaches leave room for research regarding "Temporal Granularity"—specifically, how user preferences evolve over time—and a deeper investigation into the transition and invariance of preferences is desired.
+These approaches do not adequately address "Temporal Granularity"—specifically, how user preferences evolve over time—and a deeper investigation into the transition and invariance of preferences remains inadequately explored.
 This study addresses this information loss by structuring history into chronological "Bundles" and assigning LLM-generated annotations.